 To check the contents of a mailboxes, the command is Search-Mailbox.

-Other than searching specific items in a mailbox, following tasks can be also performed using this cmdlet:
+Other than searching specific items in a mailbox, the following tasks can also be performed using this cmdlet:

-Now, let us see how to search messages by using SearchQuery of attachment parameter in all the mailboxes.
+Now, let us see how to search messages using the SearchQuery of attachment parameter in all the mailboxes.

 The output result would be all the messages containing that attachment with the specified file name.
 It also sends a log message to the administrator’s mailbox.

-Let us see the commands to search for emails with particular phrase or words coming in the email subject, copy them to the target folder and then delete them from the source mailbox.
+Let us see the commands to search for emails with particular phrases or words coming in the email subject, copy them to the target folder, and delete them from the source mailbox.

-- Run this command if you want to search specific messages that contain the specified phrase in the subject.
+Run this command if you want to search specific messages that contain a specified phrase in the subject.
 It copies these messages to deleted messages folder and deletes those messages from the Source mailbox folder.

 After absorbing the technical approach for locating items within the Exchange user mailbox, you’ll find that mastering this skill is imperative for achieving precise results.
 Even the slightest oversight can potentially wreak havoc by compromising the integrity of your file data.

 To streamline the search and conversion of items, whether they are stored in EDB files, live Exchange servers, or Office 365, users can rely on Kernel for Exchange Server.
 This highly efficient third-party EDB recovery software empowers users to effortlessly locate and convert mailbox items in a matter of minutes.